Skip to main content

 The conventional wisdom is that you should always prioritize paying off debts with the highest interest rates.
 This typically means credit cards, since they tend to charge between 15% and 30% interest.
 On the other hand, many financial advisors urge you to make paying off your mortgage the last priority.
 That’s simply because the interest rates charged on mortgages are typically 4% or less.

-But before you start delaying your efforts to pay down your mortgage, consider the benefits prioritizing being mortgage free sooner as well.
+But before you start delaying your efforts to pay down your mortgage, consider the benefits of prioritizing being mortgage-free sooner as well.
 While it’s true that the interest rate on your mortgage is likely a lot lower than your credit card, that’s not the only factor you should consider.
-The principle owing on a mortgage is usually a lot higher than the principle owing on a credit card.
+The principal owing on a mortgage is usually a lot higher than the principal owing on a credit card.
 We’re talking hundreds of thousands higher.
 Plus, mortgage payments tend to be stretched out over 20 or 25 years.
 It makes a big difference.

 It Will Save Money In The Long Run

-It’s also worth nothing with every time you pay down the principle on a mortgage, the more equity you will build up.
+It’s also worth noting that every time you pay down the principal on a mortgage, the more equity you will build up.
 That means more net worth for you and less for the bank.
 If you eventually sell the property, you’ll be sitting on more cash.
 Studies show that paying off a mortgage is one of the best ways to grow your personal wealth.
-In most years, real estate appreciation values surpasses stock market returns.
+In most years, real estate appreciation values surpass stock market returns.
 The bottom line is that paying off your mortgage debt benefits you as the homeowner.

 Student Loans

 Student loans can be a financial albatross.
-The U.S. Federal Reserve estimates that Americans owe roughly $1 trillion in student loan debt.
+It’s estimated that Americans owe roughly $1 trillion in student loan debt.
 In fact, nearly three million Americans still carry student loan debt past the age of 60, according to the Consumer Financial Protection Bureau.
 That means student loans are a debt that needs to be taken care of, and fast.
 Student loans are with you for life, or at least until you pay them off.
 This is because you cannot dissolve student loan debt even through bankruptcy.

 If you fail to make payments, both the federal government and private lenders can garnish your wages.
 While most other types of loans can be renegotiated and even wiped out through a bankruptcy filing, this is not the case for student loans.
 They are basically an indestructible debt.
 Your only option is to repay them.